jaTorio20/project-campground/README.md

    - Ensure Gmail 2FA is enabled
    - Use App Password instead of regular password
    - Check Gmail credentials in .env
+   **Using Brevo for Email Sender**
+   -Ensure API key is correct
+   -Ensure gmail registered with Brevo

 4. **Maps Not Loading**
    ```